 Connect from Afar

 Don’t forget to regularly check in with friends and family.
 Even though it may feel like an extra step to make time available, you’ll feel so much better after a good belly laugh session with the ones you love.
 Plus, you may never know who might need an extra friend right now.
+And even though you aren’t together physically, you can still play games or even watch a movie together over video chat.

 In a time when days bleed into each other and sometimes it feels like a feat just getting out of bed, it’s important to incorporate some normalcy into your routine.
 Whether that’s going for a morning jog or getting crafty every afternoon, creating a new ritual for yourself will help you find some calm amid the uncertainty.
 And don’t forget, we’re always here to help.
 Whether it’s a loan, finance tips or just life advice, we’re here to help you get back to the good ahead.